The Internet's Pumpkin and Halloween Authority

 Selecting the shape is a matter of personal preference.
 Some like 'em tall.
 Others, like 'em round.

-Do not lift or carry a pumpkin by it's stem.
+The stem gives character to a pumpkin.
+Do not lift or carry a pumpkins by the stem.
 The stem will likely break.
-The stem gives it character.

 A ripe pumpkin has a hard shell that does not dent or scratch easily, when pressing on it with a thumbnail.
 Do this on the back or bottom of the fruit.......never on the face.